 Project Priority Lead agency Comment Next Steps Regulations to support measures in the Bill relating to misuse of the Financial Service Providers Register.
 NZBA's submission can be found here.
 Financial advice provider licensing fees and changes to the FMA levy.
 NZBA's submission can be found here.
 Proposed standard conditions for transitional licensees under the new financial advice regime.
 NZBA's submission can be found here.
 In May 2019 the Code of Professional Conduct for Financial Advice Services was approved by the Minister for Commerce and Consumer Affairs.
-In November NZBA submitted on MBIE's draft Financial Markets Conduct (Regulated Financial Advice Disclosure) Amendment Regulations. continue to apply in the meantime.
+In November NZBA submitted on MBIE's draft Financial Markets Conduct (Regulated Financial Advice Disclosure) Amendment Regulations. regime under the Financial Advisers Act 2008 will continue to apply in the meantime.
 The transitional licensing application window will be extended until the same date in early 2021 and the new Code of Professional Conduct for Financial Advice Services will also come into force on that date.
 Transitional licensing will remain open and the FMA licensing team will continue processing applications as resources are available and in time for the start date of the new regime in early 2021.
 The disclosure regulations have been delayed so that the commencement dates can be updated.
 They should be available within the next couple of months.
-Financial Inclusion Medium MBIE and MSD The Safer Credit and Financial Inclusion Strategy was launched in September 2019.
-The Strategy is a collaborative initiative between government, the financial services industry and community sector.
-Its The Partnership is meeting regularly to discuss and